ahabra/java-perf/presentation.md

 3. Guava.
 4. SHA3_256 JDK.
 5. SHA3_256 Apache commons Codec.
-6. SHA3_256 Keccak.
+6. SHA3_256 Keccak (Sounds like Ketchak) (Bouncy Castle Library).
 About 2 to 3 times slower than others.

-The first 5 approaches perform relatively at the same scale, but SHA3 is slower than SHA2.
+* The first 5 approaches perform relatively at the same scale
+* SHA3 is newer, slower, and supposed to be more secure than SHA2

 If you do not need a secure hash, then there are faster and simpler algorithms.
 Consider using `org.apache.commons.codec.digest.XXHash32`.